EuroPy/EuroPy/README.md

 ## Usage

-Creating a test function is accmplished by simply decorating any function with decorators from `europy.decorators`.
+Creating a test function is accomplished by simply decorating any function with decorators from `europy.decorators`.
 This will register your test function with the EuroPy lifecycle.
 In order to execute all registered tests you simply need to execute the `europy.lifecycle.reporting.execute_tests` function.
 Any parameters passed to the `execute_tests` function will also be passed to all registered functions.

 ```python
 from europy.decorators import bias, fairness